-- If the urban fraction is below the threshold, then retrieve soil moisture. - If the urban fraction is above the threshold, then do not retrieve soil moisture.
+- If urban areal fraction is 0.00-0.25, then do not flag, but retrieve soil moisture. - If urban areal fraction is above 0.25, then flag and retrieve soil moisture.

-2.5.2.3.6 Mountainous Area Flag
+2.4.5.9 Mountainous Area Flag

 Large and highly variable slopes present in the radiometer footprint will adversely affect the retrieved soil moisture.
 The SMAP mountainous area flag is derived from a combination of high elevation information from the DEM coupled with a statistical threshold based on the slope and slope variability within each 36 km grid cell.
 Most likely, soil moisture retrieval will still be attempted in most areas flagged as mountainous.